Hiurge/Shazzzzzam-0.93-Kutylowska-Szatan/README.md

 For early casual use:
+0. Download files into 1 folder.
+Add Beautifull Soap into the folder (fg. https://github.com/waylan/beautifulsoup )
 1. Edit words(ones in "") in "my_words" file (ones to gather, for analytics and to look for) [whole file]
 2. Edit words in "Report_gen" file (ones you look for) [lines 20-64]
-3. Edit initial data in "Init" file [lines 14-23]
+3. Set your searches (job/location/max num of offers) in "Init" file [lines 14-23]
+4. Run Init.py

 HF

 This is early version for self use only, so all feedback is wellcome.

+Future:
+1. Deploy on server -> automatic reports every month/week
+2. Deploy on website (?) with some sexy frontend maybe? maybe.
+3. Bug fixes, code tidying (???)
+4. Trend Analytics with sexy plots (2018.01-02)
+5. Natural Language processing.

 Cheers!